Habib (singer): Immigration to America

 After the Iranian Revolution, Habib left Iran in 1983 due to the ban on his singing in Iran and settled in Los Angeles in the United States of America in 1985.
 He reached his prime again with "Bezan Baran" (1996) album.
 After that, he released another successful album called "Kavir-e Bavar" (1999), which included the famous song of "Kharchanghaye Mordabi".

 beginning to work with his son

 In 2002, Habib went on stage with his son Mohammad.
 While staying true to his principles, Habib has shown a bit more flexibility in producing music videos, performing on stage and more mainstream music to help his son's career.
 Their first joint album was called "Javuni".

 Return to Iran

 Habib travelled back to Iran in 2009 and requested the government to release the album and perform the concert.
-But they don't allowed to this, and after returning to Iran, he released only a few singles and music videos.
+But they didn't allow this, and after returning to Iran, he released only a few singles and music videos.